briandamaged/QAI/README.markdown

 started writing version 2.0 of this framework, but unfortunately Cigital would not support me in this effort.
-Since I cannot afford a QTP license w/ my meager income, I suspect that version 2.0 will never occur unless someone can sponsor this effort.
+Since I cannot afford a QTP license w/ my meager income, I suspect that version 2.0 will never occur unless someone can sponsor me.
+More specifically, I need access to a copy of QTP.
+A small monetary compensation would be nice as well.

 In the meantime, please take a look at my Tolerable VBScript project.
 This is essentially version 2.0 of the pure VBScript